<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 Now that you have an idea of some of the plant material you could use, you might be considering a DIY landscaping approach.

-It’s true that any of these trees, shrubs, or plants could make a good choice in a low maintenance landscape.
-Of course, it’s important to mention that meeting any plants’ basic needs and planting them where they will perform their best is the key to keeping them easy-to-care-for.
-With improper installation, you can actually take low maintenance plants and make them high maintenance simply because they weren’t planted right (or in the right place).
+Any of these trees, shrubs, or plants could indeed make a good choice in a low-maintenance landscape.
+Of course, it’s important to mention that meeting any plant’s basic needs and planting them where they will perform their best is the key to keeping them easy to care for.

-At Rock Water Farm, we have worked with many clients who were looking for a beautiful but low maintenance landscape with trees, shrubs, and plants that would not end up requiring a tremendous amount of care.
-We have lots of ideas for low maintenance plants (such as the ones we’ve mentioned in this article, but others as well) and can help find just the right selections that will work best on your property.
+At Rock Water Farm, we have worked with many clients who were looking for a beautiful yet low-maintenance landscape with trees, shrubs, and plants that would not require a tremendous amount of care.

 Request a Consultation